 Course Code: tm2

 In this lesson, you'll start off with a quick review of what CSS and HTML are all about, the syntax of each language, and the key concepts and terminology.
-Then you'll go hands-on and actually create a new website to use as working example for more hands-on practice throughout the course.
-And finally, you'll discover some of the mysteries of the Web browser rendering engines that turn the code you write into the beautiful creations you see on your computer screen.
+Then, you'll go hands-on and actually create a new website to use as a working example for more hands-on practice throughout the course.
+Finally, you'll discover some of the mysteries of the web browser rendering engines that turn the code you write into the beautiful creations you see on your computer screen.

 In this lesson, you'll learn how to take your web design skills to a whole new level with CSS static, relative, fixed, and absolute positioning.
 You'll also find out how to position things exactly where you want them, even stack and overlap them, just like the pros do.

 Many of the more advanced interactive techniques for designing web pages require an understanding of the CSS properties and values necessary for controlling opacity, visibility, and scroll bars.
 Drop-down menus, pop-up thumbnail galleries, and scrolling textboxes are built from these things.
 This lesson introduces you to all the concepts, as well as the CSS properties and values you need to build such things.
 You'll then apply these techniques through the course to create ever more interactive pages.